gavcheyne/kim-johnston/_posts/2020-12-31-seascape-tall.md

 tags: Portobello
 ---

-The sea, paited in acrylic.
+The sea, painted in acrylic.